 Make sure that the text fields are the same size as you would expect the user to input, especially when it comes to important user information - phone numbers, email addresses etc. This way the user will be able to easily overview the information they have provided and ensure that they didn’t make any errors.

-Of course, there’s no point having a well designed and thought-out form if you don’t make a convincing reason for users to fill it out.
+Of course, there’s no point in having a well-designed and thought-out form if you don’t make a convincing reason for users to fill it out.
 Always have an introductory paragraph with a convincing copy.
 Ask yourself questions like; Why should users fill out your form?
 What do they get?
 Give them a compelling reason to sign up or inquire and make the copy interesting and unique.